-You must spend a few days in Antigua, and walk around the historical center, get lost in the colorful Market, visit some of the local museums, including the chocolate one.
-There is so much to see in Antigua and surrounding that I will dedicate a separate post to it and show you all the Antigua wonders.
+You must spend a few days in Antigua, walk around the historical center, get lost in the colorful market, visit some of the local museums, including the chocolate one.
+There is so much to see in Antigua and its surroundings that I will dedicate a separate post to it and show you all the Antigua wonders.

 If you go on your own, do not miss the central plaza/Parque central, the Santa Catalina Arch, the ancient churches, and their fascinating remains, and the Cerro de la Cruz where you can get amazing views of the city and the surrounding volcanoes

 If you are a foodie and interested in the local cuisine Antigua offers excellent cooking class options and amazing restaurants and cafes.

 Antigua is also the perfect place to get acclimatized before going on a hike.

 Visit one of the coffee plantations around Antigua

 Guatemala is the 9th largest exporter of coffee in the world, making 2.7% of the world coffee market.